-Leading designer and manufacturer of III-V analog semiconductor devices.
-RF and optoelectronic design requires a deep understanding of complex material interactions, device structures, and the operation of associated manufacturing processes.
-Our engineering expertise includes combining III-V semiconductors with many other components into application specific products that enable entire electronic systems or sub-systems.
-In addition, our differentiated multi-chip packaging expertise improves the integration of our products into customer systems as well as the performance of those systems.
-Our expertise in these areas allows us to effectively design and manufacture our products using specialized, highly conductive materials that are especially suited for RF and optoelectronics products.
+We have a nearly 50-year history of innovation dating back to our origins within Hewlett-Packard Company.
+Over the years, we have assembled a large team of analog design engineers, and we maintain design and product development engineering resources around the world.
+Our locations include two design centers in the United States, five in Asia and four in Europe.
+We have developed an extensive portfolio of intellectual property that currently includes more than 5,000 U.S. and foreign patents and patent applications.
+Our history and market position enable us to strategically focus our research and development resources to address attractive target markets.
+We leverage our significant intellectual property portfolio to integrate multiple technologies and create component solutions that target growth opportunities.
 We design products that deliver high-performance and provide mission-critical functionality.
 In particular, we were a pioneer in commercializing vertical-cavity surface emitting laser, or VCSEL, fiber optic products and our VCSEL-based products have been widely adopted throughout the wired infrastructure industry.
-In addition, we were the first to deliver commercial film bulk acoustic resonator, or FBAR, filters for code division multiple access, or CDMA, technology and we believe we maintain a significant market share of PCS duplexers within the CDMA market.
-In optoelectronics, we are a market leader in submarkets such as optocouplers, fiber optic transceivers and optical computer mouse sensors.
+In addition, we were among the first to deliver commercial film bulk acoustic resonator, or FBAR, filters for code division multiple access, or CDMA, technology and we believe we maintain a significant market share of personal communication service, or PCS, duplexers within the CDMA market.
+In addition, our FBAR filters offer technological advantages over competing filters in certain other radio bands, such as GPS and 3G.
+In optoelectronics, we are a market leader in submarkets such as optocouplers, fiber optic transceivers, optical finger navigation sensors found in mobile phones and optical computer mouse sensors.